junegunn/vim-easy-align/EXAMPLES.md

 banana = 'string' # comment 2
 ```

-If you don't want to define a rule, you can do the same with the following
+If you don't want to define the rule, you can do the same with the following
 command:

 ```vim